gopi487krishna/cpp-base-image/README.md

 # cpp-base-image
 A docker file to generate an image with all the basic C++ development tools along with vcpkg and boost library.

-> Edit the dockerfile as per your need if you want only some of the development tools from the list
+> Edit the dockerfile as per your need if you want only some of the development tools from the list.
+Also make sure to have unix line endings for the script files.

 ## Base Image & Package Details:
 - Base-Image : Ubuntu 20.10